MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-invoice-sales.md

 * If you ship products after you post the corresponding sales invoices.
 * If you sell items that your supplier delivers directly to your customer, known as drop shipment.
 For more information, see [Make Drop Shipments](sales-how-drop-shipment.md).

 In all other aspects, sales orders and sales invoices work in the same way.
-For more information, see [Sell Products](sales-how-sell-products.md).
+For more information about how to use sales orders, see [Sell Products](sales-how-sell-products.md).

 You can negotiate with the customer by first creating a sales quote, which you can convert to a sales invoice when you agree on the sale.
 For more information, see [Make Sales Quotes](sales-how-make-offers.md).